 The judges scored criteria on a 1-5 scale.
 We did not want to disadvantage a proposal that was assigned to a judge who tended to give low scores or tip the scale in favor of a proposal that had a judge who tended to score high.
 Judges’ scores were statistically normalized to ensure that no matter which judges were assigned to an applicant, each proposal was given equal consideration.

 The proposals were evaluated and scored by an expert panel of judges and considered by MacArthur’s Board of Directors, which chose the semi-finalists.

 What happens to all the good proposals that MacArthur does not fund?

-Applicants will learn how their proposal was evaluated and will receive comments and feedback from our expert panel of judges.
+Applicants learned how their proposal was evaluated and received comments and feedback from our expert panel of judges.
 That feedback might help strengthen proposals for future funding requests or even the next cycle of 100&Change.
-Also, a public, searchable database of all the proposals will also be posted online later this year.
+Also, a public, searchable database of all the proposals was posted online.
 That exposure could lead to other funding opportunities.
 MacArthur hopes this process will also engage the public and the philanthropic sector in a discussion about the best ways to bring about meaningful and measurable change to some of society’s biggest problems.